Park update for May 18: The Spur and Coach Passage at 30th Street and 10th Avenue are currently closed.

 Climate Art with the James Baldwin School

 Course content is a converging of Climate Science and Art Making through Social and Emotional Learning pedagogy.
-The class curriculum is co-designed by a High Line interdisciplinary Teaching Artist and a DOE classroom science teacher with input from students.
+The class curriculum is co-designed by a High Line interdisciplinary Teaching Artist and an NYCPS classroom science teacher with input from students.
 In the course, students examine climate change indicators like the Keeling Curve, the Greenhouse Effect, and the Carbon Cycle with an emphasis on the human influence on climate change.

 '' Working with the High Line on an interdisciplinary course brings the science of climate action to life for my students.'